 |March 31||Depreciation – Machinery||140,000|

 |Provision for Depreciation – Machinery||140,000|

-If you checked out the tutorial we referenced above, you would have noticed that in that article, we referred to the “provision for depreciation” as “accumulated depreciation”.
+If you checked out the tutorial we referenced above, you would have noticed that we referred to the “provision for depreciation” as “accumulated depreciation” in that article.
 Don’t be confused; it means the same thing.

 So the debit to depreciation is an expense and is disclosed in the profit and loss statement.
 While the credit to the provision account, which is a contra asset account, is disclosed in the balance sheet – being netted against the machinery asset account.
 An extract from the balance sheet is below.

 An IAS 37 warranty provision requires the same journal entries as we have already covered above, and like doubtful debts, an analysis of how much the provision should be for.
 So let’s look at an example with ABC Ltd and how it makes this journal entry.